loader2

 4. The company should generate revenue from its core activities

-History of BSE SENSEX
+History of SENSEX

 The BSE SENSEX is India's oldest stock index, having been established in 1986.
 Deepak Mohoni, a stock market analyst, coined the term SENSEX.
 It's a combination of the words "sensitive" and "index."
 The index took just a few years to cross the 1000 mark in July 1990.
 Earlier, the methodology followed to calculate the index was based on weighted market capitalization.
 But, with effect from September 2003, the method changed to the free-float capitalization method.
 Under this method, the number of shares available for sale under a company calculates the index.